greganswer/devnotes/general/udemy_curriculum.md

 ### [The complete javascript course](https://www.udemy.com/the-complete-javascript-course)

-**Why I'm taking it:** The next few courses are going to be dependent on my understanding of this course.
+**Why this course:** The next few courses are going to be dependent on my understanding of this course.

 ### [Javascript: understanding the weird parts](https://www.udemy.com/understand-javascript)

-**Why I'm taking it:** JavaScript can be really weird.
+**Why this course:** JavaScript can be really weird.
 I seek to understand it.

 ### [The complete Node.js developer course](https://www.udemy.com/the-complete-nodejs-developer-course-2)

-**Why I'm taking it:** Because it allows me to use a single programming language, rather than rely on a different language for writing server side scripts.
+**Why this course:** Because it allows me to use a single programming language, rather than rely on a different language for writing server side scripts.

 ### [Modern react with redux](https://www.udemy.com/react-redux)

-**Why I'm taking it:** Because React is a fast, simple, scalable, in-demand open-source JavaScript library
+**Why this course:** Because React is a fast, simple, scalable, in-demand open-source JavaScript library

 ---